hugoqnc/Hadoop-SLR207/README.md

 ![](Resources/photos/execution_division.png)

+### Analysis

 We can first see on the first chart that with all my tests, the sequential algorithm was always faster than the distributed one.
 The distributed algorithm suffers especially from a very long shuffle phase.
 This is due to the fact that our shuffle phase is composed of thousands of sendings of small text files between dozens of computers.
 It is very dependant from the network, and the execution time increases considerably with the number packets.
+The length of the shuffle phase is also probably due to the `maxSimultaneousScpConnexions` set to 13.
+As explained previously, we are obliged to limit the parallelization of the shuffle phase to 13 computers even though we are using 40-50 machines.

 However, what can can particularly see with the second chart is that the difference of execution time between the sequential and the distributed algorithms considerably decreases with the file size.
 Hopefully, we could hope that with even bigger files, the distributed algorithm would be faster than the sequential one.
 But with these current results, I can't empirically demonstrate Amdhal's law.

 Moreover, the distributed algorithm is even more network-dependant than what we can see on the charts.
 The distributed execution from A to Z is much longer when taking into acount all the other phases, for example the split deployment.
 For the 700 Mo file, we have to imagine that we need to send 700 Mo of data to the distant computers, which can take really long depending of the network performance.
+As an example, the *real* distributed execution time for 700 Mo text file was 816.9 seconds, which is more than five times the time corresponding to Map-Shuffle-Reduce.
+This disadvantage must be put into perspective, as this type of performance-driven distributed algorithm would probably be run on a local supercomputer more often than on several machines linked through the internet.

+Finally, this project didn't allow me to observe Amdhal's law, but I have learned a lot on the devlopment of distributed algorithms.
+I particularly note that every optimization is very important when working with very big files, and that developing very large performance-oriented algorithms raises many questions that are not asked when developing smaller software.